Firehed/api/README.md

 ## Authentication and Authorization

 There are two interfaces defined for the processes of authentication (who is performing the request) and authorization (whether they are allowed to perform the request), respectively named `Authentication\ProviderInterface` and `Authorization\ProviderInterface`.
-Both interfaces will be autodetected in a container or can be explicitly provided via `Dispatcher::setAuthProviders()`.
+Both interfaces will be autodetected in a container, and both must be provided.
-If these are not provided, **no authentication or authorization will ever be performed using the application-wide handlers**.
+If both of these are not provided, **no authentication or authorization will ever be performed using the application-wide handlers**.

 Any endpoint that implements `Interfaces\AuthenticatedEndpointInterface` will have these processes performed prior to execution, and the container returned by the Authentication provider will be made available to it.
 If an endpoint does not implement `Interfaces\AuthenticatedEndpointInterface` (i.e. it only implements `Interfaces\EndpointInterface`), **application-wide auth will be skipped**.